ghillebrand/qtPyGraphEdit/README.md

 - Multiple tabs - editable views of different subsets of the master Graph model
 - Text display and edit for extended metadata

-# Getting Started with editing
+# Getting Started with editing the code
 If you are totally new to Qt (or PySide, the Python version used here), this is a [good tutorial](www.pythonguis.com/tutorials/pyside6-qgraphics-vector-graphics/)

 Otherwise,